The heavy rains and high humidity in Orlando and the Central Florida area create the perfect breeding ground for mold.

 • When Mycotoxin exposure is a concern

 Any inspection for mold that is done without testing is simply a guess at what is going on with your indoor air quality.
-Our service is so valuable because we offer hard evidence about what is going on and if the mold in your home or business is dangerous.
+Our professional mold inspection service is so valuable because we offer hard evidence about what is going on and if the mold in your home or business is dangerous.

 Why You Need Professional Mold Testing